-Dems pick Whitmer, Escobar for Trump State of Union response
+Dems’ response to Trump speech to come from Whitmer, Escobar

-WASHINGTON (AP) - Michigan Gov. Gretchen Whitmer will deliver the Democratic response to President Donald Trump’s State of the Union address on Feb.
-4. Rep. Veronica Escobar of Texas will deliver the Spanish-language response.
+WASHINGTON (AP) - Michigan Gov. Gretchen Whitmer will deliver the Democratic response to President Donald Trump’s State of the Union address.
+Rep. Veronica Escobar of Texas will deliver the Spanish-language response.

 House Speaker Nancy Pelosi and Senate Democratic Leader Chuck Schumer made the announcement Friday.